ruvnet/rUv-dev/README.md

 - 🔍 Quickly find solutions to coding challenges with AI-powered code search and recommendations.
 - 🚀 Set up your development environment effortlessly with preconfigured dotfiles and automated setup scripts.
 - 🤝 Collaborate with AI assistants to brainstorm ideas, debug code, and optimize your workflows.
+- 📋 Follow the SPARC methodology for structured, maintainable software development.

 ## AI-Based Development with Open Interpreter and Jupyter